jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers_2.md

 not because of any connection to the gastrointestinal system._

 The subroutine has the following interface defined in a module.
-Technically, I should use `type(*), dimension(..)` but I managed to get it working using a F90 array descriptor, which WG5 people will tell me is evil, but it works, so how evil can it be?
-(The previous statement is wrong; `bind(C)` is enough.
-I'll correct this later.)
 ```fortran
     interface
         subroutine nstream_colon_trampoline(length,scalar,A,B,C) bind(C)